 Welfare and safeguarding

 Reading Rowing Club upholds a duty of care to all of our members.
-Our Club Welfare Officer, Andy Jones, ensures that Reading Rowing Club is compliant with British Rowing guidelines on child protection.
-Andy administers the CRB check process and ensures that all adult volunteers and coaches follow good procedure.
+Our Club Welfare Officer, Susie Charij, ensures that Reading Rowing Club is compliant with British Rowing guidelines on welfare and safeguarding.
+Susie manages the DBS check process, and ensures that all adult volunteers and coaches are appropriately trained.

-Andy is available at any time to junior rowers, parents or other Members of the club who have questions or would like to discuss any welfare matters.
+Susie is available most weekends at the club for junior rowers, parents, and other members of the club who have questions or would like to discuss any welfare matters.
 You can also contact her by email here: email@example.com

 For further information on the Incident Reporting procedure please see British Rowing's Row Safe, Section 4.1